alexander-crawford/fluent-react/README.md

 # 1 The EntryLevel Stuff

-Debouncing
+**Debouncing**
-: Delay a functions execution until after a set time has passed since the last event trigger
+> Delay a functions execution until after a set time has passed since the last event trigger

-Throttling
+**Throttling**
-: Limits a function to running at most once every set time interval.
+> Limits a function to running at most once every set time interval.

 ## UI components
 - Like a function